-The renovation project will create a modern museum environment that is better for the art exhibits and better for visitors.
+The renovation project will create a modern museum environment that is better for both the art exhibitions and for visitors.
 The New Nationalmuseum will be an open, visitor-friendly place where art can be experienced on both a large and a small scale – while preserving the integrity of the museum’s architectural heritage.

 A better museum environment

 Under current plans, the New Nationalmuseum will open in 2017.
 The long-awaited climate control system will enable us to present the museum’s collections in an integrated way, crossing the boundaries between artistic disciplines.
 We will be able to exhibit paintings and other works that are more climate-sensitive, such as drawings and graphic art, alongside applied art and design.
 This will enhance the visitor experience by tying together multiple stories.
 It will also allow us to put more artworks on display.

 Better for the art, better for the visitor